 Notice that six stars form the bar of the Coathanger, while four stars make up the hook.
 From mid-northern latitudes, the Coathanger often appears upside-down.
 That’s why some people call it the Ski Lift.

 Hint: The Coathanger is tiny.
-If you keep getting lost while using your binoculars, place it at the top of a tree (or building), then your landmark upward with binoculars until you catch sight of the object.
+If you keep getting lost while using your binoculars, place the bottom of the view at the top of a tree (or building), then go from your landmark upward until you catch sight of the object.

-Because the stars return to the same place in the sky some 2 hours earlier with each passing month, this sky chart also shows star positions for about 10 p.m.
-(11 p.m.
-Daylight Time) in mid-August, 8 p.m.
-(9 p.m.
-Daylight Time) in mid-September and 6 p.m (7 p.m Daylight Time) in mid-October.
+Because the stars return to the same place in the sky some two hours earlier with each passing month, this sky chart also shows star positions for about 10 p.m.
+(11 p.m. daylight saving time) in mid-August, 8 p.m.
+(9 p.m. daylight saving time) in mid-September and 6 p.m (7 p.m daylight saving time) in mid-October.